ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

 We will set up a Freestyle project (`seedJob`) that will be a `job that creates jobs`.
 We will use the Jenkins Job DSL API to set up the foundation for supporting onboarding any number and type of job we need for all services we onboard.

 #### Part 2
-We will extend the functionality of the `seedJob` to use a configuration file `pipeline-config.groovy`.
-This is done to allow for external configuration that may need to be shared across jobs.
 We will introduce the use of Shared Libraries.
 In order to maintain support for both of these posts in the same repository, we will take advantage of the `@Library` annotation.
 This allows us to configure our JHipster microservices to build from specific branches (or tags) in our Shared Library.
+Finally, we will update our `seedJob` to build a `pipelineJob` and `multibranchPipelineJob` when onboarding the `poc-micro` service.

 ## Part 1 Goals
 1. Set up Jenkins Freestyle Job `seedJob` to create and configure other jobs based on the Jenkins Job DSL API.